-The mortality rate assumption used was based upon experience study performed on plan data for the period July 1, 2009 through June 30, 2014.
-The data was then assigned credibility weighting and combined with standard table produce current levels of mortality.
-This mortality was then projected forward a period to equivalent the estimated to duration of the System's liabilities.
-Annuity values calculated based on this mortality were compared to those produced using a set-back of standard tables.
+Mortality The mortality rate assumption used was based upon an experience study performed on plan data for the period July 1, 2009 through June 30, 2014.
+The data was then assigned credibility weighting and combined with a standard table to produce current levels of mortality.
+This mortality was then projected forward to a period equivalent to the estimated duration of the System's liabilities.
+Annuity values calculated based on this mortality were compared to those produced by using a set-back of standard tables.
 The result of the procedure indicated that the tables used would produce liability values approximating the appropriate generational mortality tables.

-Salary Increases, including inflation Years of Salary
+Salary Increases, including inflation (2.875%) and merit

+Years of Salary

-(2.5%) and merit Service Growth Rate
+Service Growth Rate

 1-2 14.10%

-3-24 5.02%
+3-24 5.20%

-25 & Over 4.50%
+25 & Over 4.75%